 I got curious if there was a pronunciation on Wikipedia of "Eyjafjallajökull", which of course there was.
 In the really helpful IPA alphabet, which is: "ˈɛɪjaˌfjatlaˌjœːkʏtl̥".
 I got about halfway through deciphering this when I gave up.
 Fortunately, there's a recording of a native speaker.
 Did you catch that?
 Me neither.
 Finally, looking on the… Continue reading Pronouncing Eyjafjallajökull

-I’ve recently become a big fan of the West Seattle Blog, not just because I live in West Seattle.
+I've recently become a big fan of the West Seattle Blog, not just because I live in West Seattle.
 The author is very purposefully anonymous, but is clearly from around here.
 Why do I know?
 Well, because we seem to all share this small city obsession with new retail that comes to the area.
-I say “small city” because it takes a place large enough to attract retail, but small enough that the residents think its a big deal.
+I… Continue reading Heh, scooping the West Seattle Blog

 I'm on the right, talking to Brian Aker down at the MySQL User Conference. (photo by James Duncan Davidson/O'Reilly Media)

 It's amazing how vivid smell memory is.
 I remember the exact odor of the Sears Wishbook 1979 after seeing it on Flickr.
 I believe the Total Control Racing (TCR) track was the highlight of my Christmas that year.
 The TCR track was supposed to kick ass because the cars could change lanes, but as it… Continue reading Scan of 1979 Sears Wishbook

 If you haven't already seen this, you must.
 It's a trailer for The Shining, only perhaps not quite as you remembered it (via MetaFilter)